pdfpc/pdfpc/FAQ.rst

     --wayland-workaround

 flag.
-See issue #312 and #214 for more informations.
+See issue #312 and #214 for more information.

 Embedded video playback is not working.
 =======================================